DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome my-tests --cache
 ```

-TestCafe emulates the current browser's native caching mechanism.
-TestCafe only caches resources that the browser itself would cache if run without TestCafe.
+TestCafe emulates the native caching mechanism of the browser.
+For example, in *Chrome* TestCafe only caches resources that *Chrome* itself would cache if run without TestCafe.

-TestCafe caches scripts, styles, fonts, and other web assets, except for HTML.
+TestCafe caches up to **5 MB** of scripts, styles, fonts, and other web assets, except for HTML.
 TestCafe doesn't cache HTML because that could interfere with [user roles](../guides/advanced-guides/authentication.md#user-roles).
-TestCafe caches assets that are *5 MB* in size at maximum.

-Enable `--cache` when you test asset-heavy webpages to decrease test run time.
+To decrease test run time, enable `--cache` when you test asset-heavy web applications.

 > Important!
 The `--cache` feature is experimental.
 Turn it off if you experience instabilities in your tests.